Sudhir-Rajbhar/Simple-To-Do-App/ReadMe.md

 ## Ongoing: Update Feature

-Currently, we are actively working on implementing an update feature to enhance the functionality of the app.
+Currently, we are thinking to work on implementing an update feature to enhance the functionality of the app.

 ## Images and Fonts